Pulitzer Prize-Winning Journalist Explores Flaws Of The Justice System In 'Burned'

 Cohen and experts she called argue that expectation bias, the phenomenon wherein we see what we expect to see, was clearly present in that investigation.
 Furthermore, fire investigators who have been working with newer, more scientific methods claim that it's impossible to tell how the fire started in the Parks house, especially with evidence that was thrown out untested and grainy photos of the scene, and as such, there is no way to prove that a crime even occurred in the first place.

-With tangents into the mass of forensic science that has been debunked even as it's simultaneously still trusted due to judicial precedent, Burned raises question after troubling question, and points out the frustrating subjectivity and fearful power of damning narratives that make up the ponderous process of criminal justice.
+With tangents into the mass of forensic science that has been debunked even as it's simultaneously still trusted due to judicial precedent, Burned raises question after troubling question and points out the frustrating subjectivity and fearful power of damning narratives that make up the ponderous process of criminal justice.

 Ilana Masad is an Israeli-American fiction writer, book critic, essayist, and editor for hire.